The front of the Happy Burro restaurant - one of the best things to do in Beatty, Nevada

 1. Explore Death Valley National Park

 The town of Beatty prides itself on being the “Gateway to Death Valley National Park”.
-Since the park entrance is only seven miles from town, it’s the perfect overnight spot for those visiting Death Valley National Park that don’t want to stay in the park.
+Rightly so since the park entrance is only seven miles from town.
+The close proximity makes it an ideal place to overnight for those who don’t want to stay in the park or who just want more a few more amenities.

-If you lucky enough to have a high clearance vehicle, the well-liked Titus Canyon Road (currently closed) is nearby and the ghost town of Chloride City is also located on the eastern side of the park.
-Either of those makes a great day trip from Beatty.
+If you lucky enough to have a high clearance four-wheel vehicle, the popular Titus Canyon Road is nearby and the ghost town of Chloride City is also located on the eastern side of the park.
+Either of those sites make a great day trip from Beatty.

 Southerner Says: as you enter the park from Beatty, try to spot Corkscrew Peak on the right.
 It gets its name from its shape that looks like, you guessed it – a corkscrew.